 Million Bazillion is a podcast about money for kids and their families from Marketplace and Brains on!
-It’s a US podcast but is a great listen with episodes on What is the stock market? and Why is it so awkward to talk about money?
-Each episode comes with a transcript, a cartoon explaining key points, discussion questions, tips and ideas for learning more.
+It’s a great listen, with episodes on What is the stock market? and Why is it so awkward to talk about money?
+Each episode comes with a transcript, a cartoon explaining key points, discussion questions, tips, and ideas for learning more.

 Money with Mak and G